TimelyDataflow/differential-dataflow/dogsdogsdogs/README.md

     .map(|((a,c),b)| (a,b,c));
 ```

-takes in 13,127 changes and produces 172,318,129 proposals, being that number of changes.
+takes in 13,127 changes and produces 172,318,129 proposals, being that number of changes *squared*.
 In this case, it was a horrible idea to ask `edge1` to propose changes to extend `d_edge3`.
 It would have been much better to ask `edge2` to do the proposals, especially because we are loading the graph in node order and there aren't so many reverse edges yet.
 Of course we don't want to bake that in as a rule, but the worst-case optimal implementation can figure this out automatically.

 Let's see how `examples/delta_query_wcoj.rs` does: